 It lets the developer into the testing process

-People sometimes say that their developers can just look at slack reports from CI/CD systems, so why bother with Allure TestOps?
-Turns out, it's at its most useful when things go wrong.
-Since you can attach anything to a test report (a screenshot, an archive, a video), you get a very detailed view of the state of the application at the time of failure - especially if you're also using Playwright.
-All information is centralized, and this means that a developer usually doesn't even need to bother QA to get an explanation, so less time is wasted.
+Since you can attach anything to a test report (a screenshot, an archive, a video), you get a detailed view of the application's state at the time of failure - especially if you're also using Playwright.
+All information is centralized, which means that a developer usually doesn't need to bother QA to get an explanation, so less time is wasted.

 As for any opposition, I really haven't found it.
 I think as soon as you show it to a QA team, actually show the power of it, they all give the thumbs up, and they're like - yeah, let's go with this.
-And I think that's just what more QA teams need, they just need the exposure to it.
+And I think that's just what more QA teams need: they just need the exposure to it.

 It is tool-agnostic

-The reason why Allure TestOps can manage the testing process effectively is that it's tool-agnostic, and doesn't allow any functionality to become vendor-locked.
 In hardware, if you've got one port standard, like PCI Express, everyone abides by it.
 The whole thing would turn into a horror story if everyone started inventing a hundred different standards for GPU ports.
 We hope to bring that same approach to software.

 A call for automation engineers

-If you look at it at a fundamental level, automation is not that different from development.
-You're just writing code for a somewhat different application.
-But all the tools and libraries you could use as a developer are still at your fingertips when you're doing test automation.
-In the end, it's all code.
+In the end, automation is code.
 Except, it's the kind of code that not many people can write today, code that is in high demand - which is illustrated, for instance, by the 2 million euro grant given by the European Research Council to the EvoMaster project, an AI-powered test generation tool.

 Will testers be replaced?

-Probably not.
-Our workflow will be greatly enhanced though, that's for sure.
-We're all already using ChatGPT for various tasks in our daily workflow - Fonzi usually feeds it code and asks it to comment on it.
 GitHub Copilot helps here, too - sometimes you can just hit tab four or five times and have a test case ready for the code.
 Or you could give an API to EvoMaster and watch it generate test cases.
-Allure TestOps will join the ranks of those tools in the future - we're planning to include AI-driven features to push test automation even further.
+Allure TestOps will join the ranks of those tools in the future - we plan to include AI-driven features to push test automation even further.

-Naturally, you still need to write the code or the API for these things to work, you need to figure out what you're doing with the code, and you need to review what your AI buddy has churned out.
+Naturally, you still need to write the code or the API for these things to work, figure out what you're doing with the code, and review what your AI buddy has churned out.
 People keep saying that you can't automate everything 100%, but saying that is missing the point - we're not trying to do it.
-For instance, there is no point in automating exploratory testing - it requires a deep knowledge of the system being tested, of test design in general, of chronic corner cases, etc. We believe that automated testing, even when pushed to the limit, doesn't make manual testing obsolete.
-Google, despite running 4 billion tests per day, still very much employs manual testers.
-They do high-quality work and know their product in and out.
-It's the same with AI: we should be asking ourselves how to make it our ally, and not a competitor on the market for our jobs.
+For instance, there is no point in automating exploratory testing - it requires a deep knowledge of the system under test, test design in general, chronic corner cases, etc.

 This, we believe, is the main takeaway here.
 And we would like to thank Fonzi for his kind words: